The Impact of Large Language Models (LLMs) on Code Review Process: Results

 \header{Motivation:} Previous studies have shown that factors such as technology, collaboration dynamics, and project context influence the effectiveness of code reviews \cite{zhang2022pull, kudrjavets2022mining, baysal2016investigating, bernardo2018studying}.
 More recently, AI-driven tools, particularly LLMs, have been explored for their potential to assist with PR-related development tasks and improve review efficiency \cite{davila2024tales, xiao2024generative, tufano2024unveiling}.
 Despite growing interest, little is known about how developers actually use GPT during the code review process or how its usage varies across different phases of a PR lifecycle.
 This gap motivates our investigation of the impact of GPT as assistance on review and resolution time.
 By identifying the specific phases in which GPT is applied and understanding its role as an assistive (rather than an automated) tool, we aim to assess where it offers the greatest benefit in the review workflow.

-\header{Approach:} To investigate the impact of using GPT as assistance throughout the PR phases, we first define the distinct phases of the PR workflow, starting from the submission of a change to merge into the project branch including the presence of the waiting time, as described in detail in the section ~\ref{sec:setup-C}.
+\header{Approach:} To investigate the impact of using GPT as assistance throughout the PR phases, we first define the distinct phases of the PR workflow, starting from the submission of a change to merge into the project branch including the presence of the waiting time, as described in detail in the section ~\ref{sec:setup-C} (Mapping Events to PR Phases).
 To assess whether the use of GPT-assisted leads to statistically significant differences in PR phases, the Mann-Whitney U test was applied \cite{mann1947test}.
 This non-parametric test is well-suited for comparing two independent samples, particularly when the assumption of normality cannot be guaranteed.
 In this study, the GPT-assisted and GPT-non-assisted datasets are treated as independent groups, as each PR belongs to only one condition (each PR is placed into only one of these two groups), with no overlapping or paired observations.
 Using the Mann-Whitney U test aims to determine whether the distributions of phases differ significantly between the two groups, thus providing evidence on the potential impact of GPT-assisted.
+We computed percentage reductions in PR phases between GPT-assisted and GPT non-assisted cases, following the definition of ~\citet{cole2017statistics} as defined in Formula~\ref{Equation 2}.
+To account for the asymmetry of the raw percentage measures, we also calculated percentage of reduction in logarithmic transformation, confirming a substantial time benefit associated with GPT assistance: $-109.9\%$ and $-208.7\%$ reductions for the \textit{At Review} and \textit{At Waiting for Change} phases, respectively.